 A Clouded Sulphur (Colias philodice) butterfly sipping nectar from a flower through its long, thin proboscis.
 Photograph taken by author.
 Copyright Now I Wonder.

-How Are Clouded Sulphur butterflies classified?
+How are Clouded Sulphur butterflies classified?

 KingdomAnimalia